Buying the fastest growing indoor plants means you don’t have to wait years for your house plants to grow.

 Height: This fast growing plant can grow up to 6m or 20 ft outdoors!
 Indoors they can be kept to a height of 50-100 cm or 2 feet.

 How to make it grow: They prefer full sun outside but will tolerate bright or indirect bright light in your home.
-A good air filterer, the Clusea likes warm and humid conditions, so fairly moist soil.
+A good air filterer, the Clusea likes warm and humid conditions, so keep the soil somewhat moist and mist when watering or during dry seasons.

 Spider Plant (Chlorophytum Comosum)